jdbancal/gem/doc/functions.md

 List of methods:
 ----------------

-Each of the following function can be applied to gem/sgem objects directly.
+The following function can be applied to gem/sgem objects directly.

 | methods | full support | sparse support | remarks |
 |----------|---|---|---|